African Swine Fever (ASF)

 pdf file opens in new window/tab

 African swine fever virus (ASF) is a serious, highly resistant, viral disease.
-Since August 2018, ASF has been rapidly spreading throughout China.
+Since August 2018, ASF has been rapidly spreading throughout China and Asia.
 U.S. swine industry organizations are working continuously on prevention and response to help keep ASF out of U.S. pig farms.
 ASF cannot be transmitted to humans, so it is not a public health or food safety concern.
 However, it can spread rapidly in pig populations by direct or indirect contact, and there is currently no vaccine or treatment.
 That’s why it is essential for the U.S. swine industry to be well informed and well prepared should an ASF outbreak ever reach the United States.
-IPIC is offering workshops and assistance with foreign animal disease (FAD) preparation and Secure Pork Supply planning for your operation.
-Sign up for updates to hear about workshop dates and more.

 Critical information for producers

 - African Swine Fever and U.S. preparedness.
 Presentation by ISU Extension Veterinarian Dr. Chris Rademacher at 2019 Iowa Pork Regional Conferences.

 - New Kansas State University research demonstrates the infectious dose for African Swine Fever is extremely small for both feed and water.

 Read the report on the Centers for Disease Control and Prevention website.

 - African Swine Fever Overview

 In this short (under 7 min.) video, ISU Extension Veterinarian Dr. Chris Rademacher gives an overview of the current s tatus of African Swine Fever and what U.S. producers need to be aware of.